ShouTakanohashi/Data-Science-Project-1/README.md

 # README
 Shou Taknohashi
 ## 1. Purpose of the Project
+This is my first project, which demonstrates the full steup of a data sceience development environment and lays the groudndwork for long-term analytical projects.

 ## 2. Overview of Workflow

 ## 3. Setting Up the Development Environment